udexon/PhosCloudless/Ownership_Rewards.md

 Ethereum 400+ contributors
 ```

+#### 4.1.2 Earn Money as You Learn (EMYL)

 - Is it possible to reward free software programmers like MAGAF and Bitcoin?
 - How to reward free software programmers like MAGAF and Bitcoin?

+We have outlined above 3 critical components for Free Software Revolution 2.0:

+1. ID-less Messaging
+2. Hybrid Upstream Downstream Programming Interface
+3. Live Edit

+With these 3 components, we are able to build EMYL Earn Money as You Learn.
+Otherwise, the obstacles against people adopting ... are ...

 #### 4.2 Benefits to Programmers: Young and Old